 I feel like I am learning about who I genuinely am.

 My birth mother is very sensitive and this has been difficult for me.
 Initially, I was very worried about her feeling hurt by me.
 I finally decided that I just need to be me.
-Which also leads to another interesting part.
+This also leads to another interesting part.
 I feel like I am learning about who I genuinely am.
 I have always gone to great lengths to please others.
 I am working on being more true to myself.
 I think that meeting my birth parents has been a part of pushing me into this.
 I am still working on defining relationships with my birth mother and siblings.

 It has also gotten me to look at my relationships with my adoptive parents and siblings.
 I have gained a lot of insight and self-understanding as I go through this journey.

 I remember letting my mother know that I had met my birth mother.
 She seemed concerned for me, I don’t know why, maybe it was more of her own stuff.
-I have always worried that if I found my birth parents, that my parents would be hurt or feel betrayed.
-I have never wanted to hurt them, but wanted to do this for me.
+I have always worried that if I found my birth parents, my parents would be hurt or feel betrayed.
+I have never wanted to hurt them but wanted to do this for me.
 I don’t know if they will ever understand.
 My mom still seems to struggle with it, although she puts on a happy face when it comes up.
 My dad has never talked to me about it.
 My siblings don’t talk about it much either except when it first happened and they thought that I was going to switch families.
 What a silly thing to think, and it was a bit offensive.
 Really!?
 Abandon my family for people I don’t even know!

 I also met my birth father.
 He was nervous and awkward, but it was a fun day.
 He did not want to talk much.
 He brought motorcycles to ride.
 It was my first time riding one.
 It was a way for him to distract from having to talk–it worked for me too.
 He and his family are more comfortable to be around.
 I don’t feel the pressure of having to be with them or that we should have a close relationship.
 It has made it easier for me.
 I have been able to define how the relationship works for me.
 No pressure.